frabas/DISPLACE_GUI/README.md

 [compiling on MacOSX deprecated)](docs/Building.MacOSX)

-## Quick start for running a DISPLACE simulation
+## Quick start for running a basic DISPLACE simulation

-[DISPLACE Example datasets](https://displace-project.org/blog/download/) are available (DISPLACE_input_xx)
+[DISPLACE Example datasets](https://displace-project.org/blog/download/) are available for download.
+You need to unzip the downloaded file to a folder that name the dataset with the pattern DISPLACE_input_xx, for example DISPLACE_input_minitest which is the minimal dataset typically used for demonstration purpose.

-Run the graphical user interface for DISPLACE with e.g. displacegui
+Run DISPLACE with e.g. displacegui

 By default the Model Objects is set to 4.
 If you want to run a scenario, first make sure your Model Objects is set to [0].